 Similarly, you can set up a child-friendly version of the operating system on both Android and iOS phones.
 This is especially good for very young children who want to play with apps or games on your or their own phone, but who might accidentally delete something important or make purchases if they had access to a full phone operating system.

 Remember to talk with your child about the use of geolocation for apps.
 Apps which allow you to find your phone in case you lose it can be very helpful, especially for kids who are a bit disorganised and might lose their phone.
-But make sure that they understand the importance of keeping their login information secret so that no one can use these apps to track them.
+But make sure that they understand the importance of keeping their login information secret to prevent potentially malicious third parties using phone apps to track them.

 Some parents like to install a tracking program onto their children’s phones so that they can see where their child is at any time.
 On the one hand, this is a quick and easy way to keep tabs on your child and make sure that they are safe.
 On the other hand, this level of tracking is extremely invasive and suggests a fundamental distrust of your child.
 If you are going to use a tracking program, then you should always tell your child and explain how it works.
 That way, they know that they need to be honest with you about where they are, and they know that they can trust you to be honest with them.